Temporal–Density Framework

 Zenodo Community

-All current TDFT papers, including foundational archival material, are curated here:
+All current TDFT papers, including archival derivation material, are curated here:

 zenodo.org/communities/tdft